what jobs can I do with epilepsy?

 If you meet the DVLA regulations for driving, you should be able to do a job that involves driving.
 Some employers use the DVLA regulations to help them assess risk.
 For example, if the DVLA says that you can drive a car, your employer may decide you can work with machinery.

-Whether or not you can work on active service in the armed forces (the Army, the Royal Air Force or the Royal Navy) depends on your epilepsy.
+Whether or not you can work on active service in the armed forces (the Army, the Royal Air Force and Royal Navy) depends on your situation.
 For example, if you currently have epilepsy, you would not be able to join the armed forces, but if you had epilepsy as a child (when you were under five years old) or had a single seizure more than 10 years ago, you may be able to join.

 Other health and safety regulations

 Many professions have a governing body that sets health and safety regulations.
-The governing body will usually look at your individual situation to see whether you can do the job safely.
-Contact the relevant governing body for your job for further details on its recruitment policies and guidelines.
+They will usually look at your individual situation to see whether you can do the job safely.
+Contact the relevant governing body for further details on its recruitment policies and guidelines.